$0 Maine Foster Care Quick-Start Checklist

 To pass the Maine foster home inspection, you need to address three failure points that catch rural families off guard: wood stove shielding, well water chemical testing, and egress window dimensions.
 The Maine Fire Marshal's Office (or OCFS-designated inspector) and your licensing worker apply the standards in Chapter 16 and 15 of the Code of Maine Rules — but those documents are written for inspectors, not for families.
 This post translates the requirements into a pre-inspection walkthrough you can do yourself before the official visit.

 A failed inspection doesn't just mean paperwork.
-It triggers a 30-day correction window and delays your license — which means delayed placement and delayed board payments.
+Deficiencies must be corrected before approval and can delay your license — which means delayed placement and delayed board payments.
 The most common failures are entirely preventable if you know what inspectors are looking for.

 The Three Failure Points That Surprise Maine Families